Pros and Cons of a Cosigner on an Auto Loan

-If you have little to no credit history, or if your credit history is less than perfect, you may need a cosigner to qualify for an auto loan.
+If you have little to no credit history, or if your credit history is less than perfect, you may need a cosigner to qualify for a car loan.

 A cosigner on an auto loan agrees to take full legal responsibility for repaying the loan if you can’t pay it back.
-Having a cosigner gives a lender extra assurances that the loan will be repaid.
+Having a cosigner for a car gives a lender extra assurances that the loan will be repaid.

 While a cosigner can help you get an auto loan, they’re taking on risk.
 We’ll start you off with some pros and cons as we discuss what you and your potential cosigner need to know before making this commitment.